Incineroar/MobileAdapterGB/KNOWN_ISSUES.md

 Apache can also do this, but both of them will leave some headers (Apache leaves Date, Nginx leaves Connection); again, hopefully the adapter script can help bypass this.

+/cgb/request downloads also fail if the line endings of the text file are not Windows.
+Use something like `dos2unix` on the server to fix this.